rcdesignbureau/rcdb-docs/_sources/index.rst.txt

 Intro
 =====
-This is the documentation website for the RC Design Bureau!
-Read the materials here if you run into any problems or are installing for the first time!
+**This is the documentation website for the RC Design Bureau!
+Read the materials here if you run into any problems or are installing for the first time!**

 Contents
 ========
 .. toctree::
    install_guide
+   setup_guide
    software_troubleshooting
    hardware_troubleshooting
    :maxdepth: 2